 I am an Assistant Professor of International Studies at Hawaiʻi Pacific University in Honolulu.
 I joined the faculty at HPU in 2017 and teach courses in Political Science, International Studies, and the MA program in Diplomacy and Military Studies.
 I serve as the chair for the International studies major and act as thesis advisor to numerous wonderful MA students.

 Research and teaching are my two passions.
 In 2021, I was named a Fulbright Nehru scholar to carry out research in the Indian state of Kerala.
-I was also selected as HPU's Teacher of the Year for 2020-2021, which means a lot to me considering the impact of Covid and the necessary adaptation to online, hybrid, and socially distanced/masked in-person classes.
+I was also selected as HPU's Teacher of the Year for 2020-2021, which was very exciting considering the challenges related to Covid and the necessary adaptation to online, hybrid, and socially distanced/masked in-person classes.

 My research focuses on nationalism and political violence with a regional specialization in South Asia.
 I have a regional interest in South Asia, but a broad interest in development, gender, peace studies, and religion.
 My research and teaching background helped me secure external funding from the NEH and International Center on Nonviolent Conflict.